Why Is an Inbound Marketing Strategy Important?

 Definition Time: Inbound Marketing

-First things first, just what is inbound marketing, and how is it different?
-Market leader Hubspot coined the phrase inbound marketing to describe the growing tactic of using content to attract, engage, and delight customers (existing and potential alike) to grow your business.
-The term “inbound” was used to counter what Hubspot refers to as “outbound marketing,” or traditional marketing, where a brand forces information and sales pitches on their audience.
+So, what is Inbound Marketing, and how is it different?
+Market leader HubSpot coined the phrase "inbound marketing" to describe the growing tactic of using content to attract, engage, and delight customers (existing and potential alike), thereby growing your business.
+"Inbound" was used to counter what HubSpot calls "outbound marketing," or traditional marketing, where a brand forces information and sales pitches on its audience.

-Inbound marketing provides a counterpoint to that, where you work to attract customers to your brand by providing engaging, informative, and highly relevant content on your blog, social media, and elsewhere on the web.
-The inbound methodology combines multiple media types across multiple channels to convey your brand message, raise awareness, and provide solutions to pain points that your customers are known to have.
-All that while building trust in your brand as a source of great information.
+Inbound marketing provides a counterpoint to that, where you work to attract customers to your brand by providing engaging, informative, and highly relevant content on your blog, social media, and other online platforms.
+The inbound methodology combines multiple media types across multiple channels to convey your brand message, raise awareness, and provide solutions to pain points your customers are known to have—all that while building trust in your brand as a source of great information.

-Some examples of the tactics used in the inbound marketing customer journey (all of which are covered in the Hubspot Certified Inbound Marketer program offered via the Hubspot Academy):
+Some examples of the tactics used in the inbound marketing customer journey (all of which are covered in the HubSpot Certified Inbound Marketer program offered via the HubSpot Academy - Marketing Skills):

 Attract phase

-• Paid ads: Crossing over from the traditional marketing world, paid ads are still a crucial piece of an inbound marketing campaign.
-What differs is the content of these ads; they’re not sales pitches per se; rather, they provide information and a CTA to learn more by clicking through to a landing page full of further information.
+• Paid ads: Transitioning from the traditional marketing world, paid ads remain a crucial component of an inbound marketing campaign.
+What differs is the content of these ads; they're not sales pitches per se; instead, they provide information and a CTA to learn more by clicking through to a landing page full of details.

 • Videos: Testimonials show that people trust other people more than corporations, and guided how-tos can show how easy it is to use your product to solve problems.